Structural Gaussian mixture vector autoregressive model with application to the asymmetric effects of monetary policy shocks: Empirical application

 Based on the estimates and their standard errors in (\ref{eq:estimates1}), the first shock moves GDP and inflation to the opposite directions, whereas the second shock moves GDP and commodity price inflation to the opposite directions.
 Since the instantaneous movements of the interest rate variable are insignificant, these two shocks do not seem plausible candidates for the monetary policy shock.
 The third shock moves the interest rate variable on impact more significantly than the first two shocks, but since production and both prices move significantly to the same direction, its characteristics appear similar to an aggregate demand shock and not a monetary policy shock.
 The last shock moves the interest rate variable significantly, while it also moves GDP, inflation, and commodity price inflation to the opposite direction, which is consistent with many of the standard the economic theories \cite[e.g.,][and the references therein]{Gali:2015}.
 The impact effects of GDP, inflation, and commodity price inflation are, however, statistically insignificant and the response of inflation is very weak.
 Nevertheless, among the four structural shocks obtained for the model, the characteristics of the last shock mostly resemble those of a monetary policy shock, so we deem it as the monetary policy shock.

 Identifying the monetary policy shock formally by Proposition~\ref{prop:ident1} requires such constraints to be imposed on $W$ that it can be unambiguously distinguished from the other shocks.
-Our identifying constraints are summarized in the following equation, where the monetary policy shock is ordered last:

 We assume that the monetary policy shock moves the GDP and commodity price inflation to the opposite direction from the interest rate variable.
 In addition, we impose a zero constraint on the instantaneous movement of inflation, as the unrestricted estimated is very close to zero compared to the approximate standard error, and it allows us to avoid making restrictive assumptions about the first and third shocks.
-The Wald test produces the $p$-value $0.92$ for the zero constraint, so we cannot reject it.
+The Wald test produces the $p$-value $0.92$ for the zero constraint, so it is not rejected.

 To distinguish the monetary policy shock from the other shocks, we assume that the first and third shocks move inflation at impact.
-This is not economically restrictive (since very small responses are allowed) but it is a statistically reasonable assumption, as the Wald test rejects the hypotheses that the impact responses are zero (jointly or individually) with $p$-values less than $10^{-7}$.
+This is not economically restrictive (since the responses can be very small) but it is a statistically reasonable assumption, as the Wald test rejects the hypotheses that the impact responses are zero (jointly or individually) with $p$-values less than $10^{-7}$.
 The Wald test produces the $p$-value $0.056$ for the hypothesis that the second shock does not move inflation at impact, so we cannot reject it.
 Therefore, we assume that the second shock moves the GDP and commodity price inflation to the opposite directions, as the corresponding estimates are large compared to their approximate standard errors, making the constraints statistically sensible.
-In our view, they are also economically plausible, as a shock to the commodity prices increases (or decreases) the average marginal cost of production and can thereby be expected to decrease (or increase) output.